The-Mines/sbi/containers/wolfi-base/git-init-compat/examples/README.md

 The original Tekton git-clone task v0.7 that expects the old git-init binary.
 This task demonstrates the compatibility issue with modern Git versions.

+### git-clone-task-v07-subdirectory.yaml

+Modified version of the git-clone task that defaults to cloning into a subdirectory.
+This solves workspace permission issues with persistent volumes.
+**Recommended for production use.**

 ### tekton-git-clone-example.yaml

 Example TaskRun that uses the git-init compatibility container to successfully